 Farm advocates help connect farmers with social, legal, agricultural, and financial resources and services.
 Advocates may also assist farmers by referring them to helpful organizations, agencies, or other professionals or by directly providing assistance in their own areas of expertise.

-    Training #3: Disaster Assistance
+Training Module #3: Disaster Assistance

 These three talks by Scott Marlow of RAFI give helpful advice on preparing for, dealing with, and recovering from a disaster.
 Documenting Disaster emphasizes the importance of documentation following a disaster, and discusses how and when to document.
 Division of Labor During a Disaster explains which disaster agencies and programs to approach depending on the type of damages sustained, and Stages of Disaster Recovery details the phases individuals and communities go through after disaster strikes.

-    Webinar #2: When the Phone Rings: Guidelines for Initial Farmer to Advocate Conversations
+Training Module #2: When the Phone Rings: Guidelines for Initial Farmer to Advocate Conversations

 Thursday, April 24th, 2014 2pm EST

 This webinar explained what happens when a farmer first calls an advocate or advocacy organization.
 Skills and tips for talking to farmers who are in crisis were discussed, as well as types of questions advocates ask to get a comprehensive situational statement from the farmer.
 The presenters also discussed questions asked for record-keeping purposes, to gather information from farmers after listening to their story.